yale-mgt-656-fall-2019/project-grading/README.md

 You can run the testing code online at [https://grading.656.mba](https://grading.656.mba).
 Most people will want to run the grading code online.
+When you run the grading code online give it 1) your class number (656 or 660); 2) your team nickname; and 3) the URL where your app is running.
+(Of course, if you run the grading code online your app will need to be online as well---you can't test localhost from grading.656.mba.)

 You can also run this code locally on your computer if you have Docker and bash installed on your system.